stwupton/blog_posts/drafts/project-july-update-2.md

 I could laugh off my habit of procrastination as me being lazy, but deep down I know it’s a bit more complex than that.
-The number of times I had opened up Blender, fiddled around with the attack animation and closed the window remaining unsatisfied with the result, left me dreading opening Blender again in the following weeks.
+The number of times I had opened Blender, fiddled around with the attack animation and closed the window remaining unsatisfied with the result, left me dreading opening Blender again in the following weeks.
 Eventually, yesterday, I said to myself; “wait a minute, this is a prototype, you’re not a 3D animator and you’re dragging this on for way too long.
 Stop being such a perfectionist and get the feature done!”

 The feature was complete within the hour of me saying that.
 If only I had recognised that I was putting off the work, sat down and thought through ways to overcome it, I would have posted an update much sooner.

 So if you find yourself putting off work and procrastinating, think carefully about what could be causing you to do so.
-Very rarely will it be the case that you are just lazy.
+It's probably not because you are just lazy.
 Maybe doing a certain task will change a certain aspect of your life and that makes you fearful (we are all scared of change).
-Maybe you are a perfectionist like me, and the very thought about doing the task stresses you out as you know that you will worry over the smallest of details.
+Maybe you are a perfectionist like me and the very thought about doing the task stresses you out as you know that you will worry over the smallest details that probably don't even matter.
 Once you have the reason, you can begin to view the task in a new frame of mind and start working to resolve it.

-It’s something that sounds like common sense, I know.
-But sometimes, you find yourself just needing to be reminded.
-I hope that someone who may be reading this finds this reflection of mine helpful.
+I hope that someone who may be reading this post finds this reflection of mine helpful.

 Anyway, let’s move on with the update.